1. General Questions

 Yes.
 Follow the instructions for uploading Advertiser IDs.

 Tapjoy has a global customer base.
 To serve this customer base, Tapjoy has servers hosted in the Asia-Pacific region, Western Europe, Western United States, and Eastern United States.
 This ensures both redundancy and high performance for multiple geographic regions.

 I installed an app from the offerwall, but I did not get a reward.
 What is happening?

 Before the install can be tracked you must first open and run the advertised application.
 Once you run the application that will make it track the install, and once Tapjoy gets the install tracking data you will be rewarded.
 In most cases the installs are tracked within a few minutes.
 However in the worst cases it can take over an hour before the install tracking service reports the install to our servers.

 How do I enable Tapjoy debug mode?

-Instructions for enabling Tapjoy’s debug/logging mode are available for iOS, Android, Unity, and AIR.
+Instructions for enabling Tapjoy’s debug/logging mode are available for iOS, Android, and Unity.

 Do I have to wait for my content to finish preloading before I can show an ad?